 Australia is a highly diverse and multicultural society.

-Australia’s culturally and linguistically diverse (CALD) population includes people who were born overseas, have a parent born overseas or speak a variety of languages.[7, 10]
+Australia’s culturally and linguistically diverse population includes people who were born overseas, have a parent born overseas or where English is not their main language.[7, 10]

-• 21% of Australians had one or both parents who were born overseas
+• 22.1% of Australians had one or both parents born overseas

 Cultural safety and its application to palliative care